mlflow/mlflow-website/website/blog/2024-08-06-langgraph-pyfunc/index.md

 Great!
 Now that we have some reusable utilities located in `./langgraph_utils.py`, we are ready to declare a custom PyFunc and log the model.
 However, before writing more code, let's provide some quick background on the **Model from Code** feature.

 ### 3.1 - Create our Model-From-Code File
 Historically, MLflow's process of saving a custom `pyfunc` model uses a mechanism that has some frustrating drawbacks: `cloudpickle`.
-Prior to the release of support for saving a model as a python script in MLflow 2.12.2 (known as the [models from code](https://mlflow.org/docs/latest/models.html#models-from-code) feature), logging a defined `pyfunc` involved pickling an instance of that model.
+Prior to the release of support for saving a model as a Python script in MLflow 2.12.2 (known as the [models from code](https://mlflow.org/docs/latest/models.html#models-from-code) feature), logging a defined `pyfunc` involved pickling an instance of that model.
 Along with the pickled model artifact, MLflow will store the signature, which can be passed or inferred from the `model_input` parameter.
 It will also log inferred model dependencies to help you serve the model in a new environment.

 Pickle is an easy-to-use serialization mechanism, but it has a variety of limitations:
 * **Limited Support for Some Data Types**: `cloudpickle` may struggle with serializing certain complex or low-level data types, such as file handles, sockets, or objects containing these types, which can lead to errors or incorrect deserialization.